 Accessing high-resolution stereoscopic imagery for smaller areas of interest (AOIs) to detect height profiles of trees

-Generating digital elevation models from images with LiveEO’s tree detection algorithm
+Generating digital elevation models from stereoscopic imagery with resolution large enough to determine tree heights

-Scaling tree height detection to cover entire railway systems across countries
+Scaling the tree height detection to cover critical parts of railway systems across countries

 Detecting tree height with UP42 and LiveEO

 Fast and simple access to high-resolution optical stereoscopic imagery from the Airbus Pleiades satellite for a large amount of small AOIs with price transparency through UP42

 UP42 enabled LiveEO to determine the height of trees surrounding railways track.

 LiveEO were able to scale up their solution to cover the critical parts of the railway system across the whole of Germany

 LiveEO is an award-winning, Berlin-based startup committed to improving life on Earth using technology in space.
 Their clients rely on high-resolution satellite observations of the planet to solve their unique infrastructural challenges.
 LiveEO´s mission is to bring space data into the business world.

 From railways and powerlines to oil and gas pipelines, LiveEO is committed to delivering quick and accurate answers tailored to their clients’ needs.